 Although you don’t need to understand PHP to set up a site in your CMS of choice, you will need a PHP developer if you have some very specific apps you’d like your site to run.

-You may know Java as that thing you need to update every now and then.
+You may know Java as that thing you need to update now and then.
 Its main function is web apps, and if you’re on a site with impressive graphics, you can bet that it’s using Java.
 Java used to be much more popular on smaller sites.